Trailing spouse Netherlands 2026: Complete family reunification visa guide

 What is a trailing spouse visa in Netherlands 2026?

 A trailing spouse visa (family reunification permit) allows your partner to join you in Netherlands when you're on a work permit.
-Application fee €243, processing 5-7 months, partner initially cannot work independently without additional authorization.
+Application fee €243, processing 5-7 months.
+If you hold an HSM (kennismigrant) permit, your partner receives unrestricted work rights from day one (permit annotation: Arbeid vrij toegestaan).
+Partners of other work permit holders may need separate work authorization.

 How much income do I need for family reunification visa in 2026?